alexcs5587/amz-price-detect/README.md

 ## Amz-price-detect

-Dectect Amazon.jp product price & receive email notification if it drops to the expected price
+Detect Amazon.jp product prices & receive email notification if it drops to the expected price

 ## Install
 Clone the repository